gggraph/p-graph/README.md

   <img src=git-content/helloworld.gif width="400" height="600"/>
 </p>

-A code editor is implemented that allows user to **directly change blocks behaviour** and write new type of block to **extend the system**.
+One of the strong part of P-Graph is its ability to evaluate and run A code editor is implemented that allows user to **directly change blocks behaviour** and write new type of block to **extend the system**.
 Code modification is 'interpreted' at run time and can operate even when the patch is running.